You are here

 Reasonable suspicion is an objective standard, which requires consideration of the totality of the circumstances.
 Terry, 392 U.S. at 28.

 Thomas v.
 Dillard, 818 F.3d 864, 877 (9th Cir.
 2016) (internal citations omitted).
+The reasonable suspicion standard “is not a particularly high threshold to reach.”
+United States v.
+Bontemps, 977 F.3d 909, 915 (9th Cir.
+2020) (“[A] bulge suggestive of a firearm can be sufficient to create reasonable suspicion.”).
 While suspected domestic violence is a relevant consideration in assessing whether a person is armed and dangerous, suspicion of such a crime by itself does not provide a reason to suspect a person is armed.
-Id. at 878; United States v.
+Thomas, 818 F.3d at 878; see United States v.
 Taylor, 60 F.4th 1233, 1242 (9th Cir.
-2023) (upholding a Terry search where officers knew about defendant’s traffic offenses, that he was on federal supervision for being felon in possession of firearm; after defendant stepped out of car, officers could clearly see defendant's unzipped, empty fanny pack, which officers knew from their experience was commonly used to store weapons).
+2023) (upholding a Terry search where officers knew about defendant’s traffic offenses, that he was on federal supervision for being felon in possession of firearm; after defendant stepped out of car, officers could clearly see defendant’s unzipped, empty fanny pack, which officers knew from their experience was commonly used to store weapons).